 Management has applied judgments in the assessment of the Company's ability to continue as a going concern when preparing its financial statements.
 Management prepares the financial statements on a going concern basis unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative to do so.
-In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
+In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, 12 months from the end of the reporting period.
 Please refer to Note 2(c) for additional information.

-Marketable Securities
+5. Marketable Securities

 The Company holds shares of a publicly traded company which are measured and presented at the observable market share price as at the date of the statements of financial position.
-The shares were acquired in the transaction described in Note 6(e).
+The shares were acquired pursuant to the sale of the Silver Coin property in October 2018.

-November 30, 2019 Shares Cost Fair value Ascot Resources Ltd. 1,020,374 \$ 918,337 \$ 561,206 November 30, 2018 Shares Cost Fair value Ascot Resources Ltd. 3.794.874 \$ 3.415.387 \$ 3.984.618
+November 30, 2020 Shares Cost Fair value Ascot Resources Ltd. 633,074 \$ 569,767 \$ 696,381 November 30, 2019 Shares Cost Fair value Ascot Resources Ltd. 1,020,374 \$ 918,337 \$ 561,206